xcomfan/xcomfan.github.io/gitref/branching/manual_file_re_merging.md

 git merge-file -p hello.ours hello.common.rb hello.theirs.rb > hello.rb
 ```

+[comment]: <> (TODO: Need to try this merge file thing.
+Also from notes in a different section you can use the ours of theirs option when doing the file merge (`git merge-file --ours`) need to test it and document)

 After you are done fixing the merge you can use git clean to clear our the files you added but no longer need.

 `git clean -f`